FAQ

 Can I remove my locked funding?

 No, the funding schedules are immutable by design!
-You are making an on-chain guarantee to your investors that a certain amount of rewards will be distributed over a specific time period.
+You are making an on-chain guarantee to your community that a certain amount of rewards will be distributed over a specific time period.
 The GYSR staking contract enforces that commitment and intentionally provides no backdoor access.
 So with that said, please be careful and double check your funding amount and time period before submitting!

 Can I change a configuration setting?

 The general settings for a Pool (such as time bonus and token addresses) cannot be changed after creation.
-However, the start date, duration, and amount can be defined differently for each new funding.

 Can I extend my reward schedule?